Network Rail drug testing – RISQS approved

 As required, we test the following drug groups for Network Rail:

-Amphetamines, Benzodiazepines, Cannabis, Cocaine, Methadone, Opiates, Propoxyphene and MDMA (Ecstasy).
+Amphetamines, Benzodiazepines, Cannabis, Cocaine, Methadone, Opiates, Propoxyphene, MDMA (Ecstasy), Tramadol and Ketamine.

 Alcohol testing for Network Rail